Sakshi (media group): Criticism

 The newspaper and TV channel are widely regarded as propaganda outlets for Jagan Mohan Reddy and his party YSR Congress Party (YCP).
 They are criticized for their biased coverage of the political rivals of Reddy and YCP.
 Sakshi TV has been found to be in breach of the News Broadcasting Standards Authority (NBSA) code of ethics on various occasions.
 According to a CBI chargesheet filed against Jagan Mohan Reddy, most of the investments in the media group were quid pro quo bribes by those people who had benefited from their unfair deals with his father Y. S. Rajashekhara Reddy's government.

 Sakshi group is part of a recent trend, wherein businesspersons-turned-politicians across India launched their own media organisations as a political strategy to influence public opinion to further their political interests.

 Rajasekhara Reddy's death and conspiracy theory

-In January 2010, Sakshi TV broadcast a conspiracy theory by the American journalist Mark Ames in the Russian online tabloid The eXile, on the death of Y. S. Rajasekhara Reddy, father of Sakshi TV promoter Y. S. Jaganmohan Reddy, in a helicopter crash on 2 September 2009.
-It alleged that Ambani brothers of Reliance group of companies orchestrated the death of Rajasekhara Reddy.
+On 2 September 2009, Y. S. Rajasekhara Reddy, father of Sakshi TV promoter Y. S. Jaganmohan Reddy, died in a helicopter crash.
+In January 2010, Sakshi TV broadcast a conspiracy theory advanced by the American journalist Mark Ames in the Russian online tabloid, The eXile.
+It alleged that the Ambani brothers of Reliance group of companies orchestrated the death of Rajasekhara Reddy.
 TV5 channel broke the story while Sakshi TV and NTV relayed the report aired by TV5.

 The report led to massive attacks against the business establishments owned by the two Ambani brothers in Andhra Pradesh.
 On 8 January 2010, criminal cases were filed against Sakshi TV and NTV while two senior journalists of TV5 were arrested.
 Editors Guild of India asked the channels to desist from "irresponsible reporting" and condemned the reporting as sensational and against the principles of journalism.